Explicit Acyclic Models and (Co)Chain Operations: Functorial Chain Maps

 \begin{rem} It is appropriate to review the step-diagram picture of the data consisting of a generator $x \in \cS_*(n)$ and a monomial $M$.
+For the study of Steenrod operations for an odd prime p, the number $(p-1)/2$ is typically called $m$.
+Therefore, in this remark we will change the name of our basic simplex in the Berger-Fresse formula to $\Delta^q$.\\

-We place closed intervals $M_j$ in a box $[1, n] \times [0, m]$ with $n$ rows and $m+1$ columns.
+For a fixed surjection generator $x$, we place closed intervals $M_j$ in a box $[1, n] \times [0, q]$ with $n$ rows and $q+1$ columns.
 All intervals $M_j = [m_{j-1}, m_j]$ with $x_j = \ell$ are placed on row $\ell$, with endpoint coordinates $(\ell, m_{j-1})$ and $(\ell, m_j)$.
 These intervals are single points if $m_{j-1} = m_j$.
-It is preferred to include in diagrams only those $M$ so that the faces $F_\ell(x)$ are non-degenerate.
-The picture itself certainly determines $M$, but does not determine $x$ if there are columns containing more than one singleton interval.
-Those corresponding $x$ entries could be permuted without changing the diagram.
-One can include additional decoration in the diagrams to clarify the order in $x$ in which multiple singletons occur in columns.\\
+It is preferred to include in diagrams only those $M$ so that the faces $F_\ell(M, x)$ are non-degenerate.
+The picture itself certainly determines $M$, but does not quite determine $x$ if there are columns containing more than one singleton interval.
+The $x$ entries corresponding to singleton intervals in a column, which means adjacent singleton intervals in $M$, could be permuted without changing the diagram.
+One could include additional decoration in the diagrams to clarify the order in $x$ in which multiple singletons occur in columns.
+But note the faces $F_\ell(M, x)$ are independent of these permutations of entries of $x$, which is probably a good thing.\\